NERC Science Committee Chair

 We are looking for an individual who possesses expertise and experience in research and innovation across the higher education sector.
 You should have a range of subject matter knowledge appropriate to the council’s areas of research, innovation, training and capital.

-You should have the enthusiasm and time to commit to advise us on how we can best achieve our delivery plan ambitions.
+You should have the enthusiasm and time to commit to advise us on how we can best achieve our delivery plan ambitions and forward look for environmental science.

 Essential skills